AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 >
 >Adobe recommends that you use the **Table** component for tables, although they can also be constructed with the **Text** component.

 The Text component lets you enter a text block using a WYSIWYG editor, with functionality provided by the [Rich Text editor](/help/sites-classic-ui-authoring/classic-page-author-rich-text-editor.md).
-A selection of icons allow you to format your text, including font characteristics, alignment, links, lists, and indentation.
+A selection of icons let you format your text, including font characteristics, alignment, links, lists, and indentation.

 ![dc_text](assets/dc_text.png)